 Bluehost Hosting Plans Overview

 True to its nature as a multipurpose-you-can-actually-get-anything-you-want-from-me-guy, Bluehost offers a wide variety of hosting plans.
-These include the popular Shared hosting plans, Cloud hosting, WordPress hosting, Dedicated hosting, VPS hosting and WooCommerce hosting.
-If you're conversant with hosting, you probably know what these packages mean, but if you're not, we've got you covered.
+These include the popular Shared hosting plans, WordPress hosting, Dedicated hosting, VPS hosting and WooCommerce hosting.
+If you're familiar with hosting, you probably know what these packages mean, but if you're not, we've got you covered.
 We're going to briefly break down what these hosting packages are.

 Shared Hosting: Shared hosting plans are the most common hosting plans on the internet.
 Why?
 Because they are perfect for small businesses/blogs that don't have the financial strength or even need to control an entire server.
 As the name implies, a shared hosting plan means that users share a single server with other users.
 It's called shared hosting because the servers are shared.
 Get it?
 That's what I love to call clever naming.